SLAB-NLP/BUG/predictions/README.md

-Download the Spanbert predictions from [this link](https://drive.google.com/file/d/1i24T1YT_0ByxttrCRR7qxEnt8UWyEJ7R/view?usp=sharing) and unzip in this folder.
+Download the SpanBERT predictions from [this link](https://drive.google.com/file/d/1i24T1YT_0ByxttrCRR7qxEnt8UWyEJ7R/view?usp=sharing) and unzip in this folder.